-In order to provide a year round safe and reliable County transportation system for various users and uses, the following activities are categorized and identified.
+In order to provide a year round safe and reliable County transportation system for various users and uses, the following functions are carried out by staff:

 There is work done on an annual basis to improve the road ditches and backslopes on old elevator graded roads.
 This work normally improves the drainage and safety as well as reducing the snow catching hazard.